 The contents of the Association Response frame from the capability (inclusive) to the FILS Session element (inclusive)

-The input keys, the plaintext, and the AAD shall be passed to the encrypt-and-authentication operation specified in 11.11.2.5.

-The output ciphertext shall become the remainder of the Association Response frame that follows the FILS Session element.
+The plaintext passed to the AEAD encryption algorithm is the data that would follow the FILS Session element in an unencrypted frame.
+If the AEAD cipher requires a unique counter, the current value of the AEAD counter from the PMKSA shall passed to the AEAD encryption algorithm.The ciphertext output by the AEAD encryption operation becomes the data that follows the FILS Session element in the encrypted and authenticated 802.11 Association Response frame.
 The resulting 802.11 Association Response frame shall be transmitted to the STA.

-The STA shall process the received 802.11 Association Response frame as follows:

-The input key shall be the KEK2

-The input ciphertext shall be the contents of the Association Response frame that follow the FILS Session element

-The input AAD shall be:

-The AP BSSID

-The STA MAC

-The AP's nonce

-The STA's nonce

-The contents of the Association Response frame from the capability (inclusive) to the FILS Session element (inclusive)

-The input keys, the tag, the ciphertext, and the AAD shall be passed to the decrypt-and-verify operation specified in 11.11.2.6.
+The STA decrypts and verifies the received 802.11 Association Response frame with KEK.
+The AAD is reconstructed as defined in this section above and is passed with the ciphertext of the received frame to the AEAD decrypt operation.
+If the AEAD cipher mode requires an AEAD counter, the STA implicitly uses the AP’s initial AEAD counter of the value 128 followed by 12 octets of zero to decrypt and verify the received frame.

-If the output from 11.11.2.6 returns failure, authentication shall be deemed a failure.
-If the output returns plaintext, the Key-Auth from the decrypted Authentication frame shall be checked.
-If it is incorrect, authentication shall be deemed a failure.
-If authentication is deemed a failure, the KCK2, KEK2, KCK, KEK, and TK shall be irretrievably destroyed.
-If authentication is not deemed a failure, the AP shall check the Key-Auth field in the Key Confirmation element.
+If the output from the AEAD decryption operation returns failure, the authentication exchange shall be deemed a failure.
+If the output does not return failure, the output plaintext replaces the ciphertext as portion of the frame that follows the FILS Session element and processing of the received frame continues by checking the value of the Key Confirmation element.

-For FILS shared key authentication, the STA shall construct a verifier as follows:
+For FILS shared key authentication, the STA constructs a verifier, Key-Auth’, in an identical manner as the AP constructed its Key-Auth above.

-Key-Auth' = HMAC-SHA256(KCK2, NAP | NSTA | AP-BSSID | STA-MAC).

-If Key-Auth' differs from the Key-Auth field in the Key Confirmation element, authentication shall be deemed a failure.
+The STA compares Key-Auth' with the Key-Auth field in the Key Confirmation element of the received frame.
+If they differ, authentication shall be deemed a failure.

-For FILS public key authentication, the STA shall use the AP's (certified) public key from the FILS Public Key element in the Association frame to verify the contents of the Key-Auth field of the Key Confirmation element.
+For FILS public key authentication, the STA uses the AP's (certified) public key from the FILS Public Key element to verify that the contents of the Key-Auth field of the Key Confirmation element consists of a hash of a concatenation of the AP’s public key, the STA’s public key, the AP’s nonce, the STA’s nonce, the AP’s BSSID, and the STA’s MAC address, in that order, using the negotiated hash function.
 The specific technique for verification depends on the crypto-system used by the public key.
 If verification fails, authentication shall be deemed a failure.

-If authentication is a failure, the KCK2, KEK2, KCK, KEK, PMK, and TK shall be irretrievably destroyed.
-Otherwise authentication succeeds.
-In that case, STA and AP shall irretrievably destroy the temporary keys KCK2 and KEK2 and both shall use the TK with the cipher indicated by the negotiated.
+If authentication is deemed a failure, the KCK2, KEK2, KCK, KEK, PMK, and TK shall be irretrievably destroyed and the STA shall abandon the exchange.
+Otherwise authentication succeeds and the STA and AP shall irretrievably destroy the temporary keys KCK2 and KEK2 and both shall use the TK with the cipher indicated by the negotiated cipher suite.
 The KCK, KEK, and PMK shall be used for subsequent key management as specified in clause 11.5.
 The STA and AP shall set the lifetime of the PMKSA to the value dot11RSNAConfigPMKLifetime.

 Upon successful completion of the FILS Authentication procedure, the STA shall process the Secure Container elements as described in 8.4.2.181 (FILS Secure Container element).
 The STA install GTK and set key RSC.
 GTK rekeying shall be performed as described in 11.6.7 (Group Key Handshake).